El salvador Country Commercial Guide

 El Salvador is a member of the WTO Agreement on Technical Barriers to Trade (TBT Agreement) and has adopted the Code of Good Practice annexed to the TBT Agreement.

-There are two types of standards in Salvadoran legislation: Mandatory Salvadoran Standards (NSO), known as Technical Regulations, and recommended Salvadoran Standards (NSR), known as Technical Standards.
-NSOs are mandatory standards, primarily for products affecting human conditions, and are based on international, regional, or foreign standards.
+There are two types of standards in Salvadoran legislation: Mandatory Salvadoran Standards (NSO), also known as Technical Regulations, and Recommended Salvadoran Standards (NSR), also known as Technical Standards.
+NSOs are mandatory standards, primarily for products that affect human health, and are based on international, regional, or foreign standards.
 NSRs are recommended standards that follow ISO standards and are not independently created by the government of El Salvador.
-NSOs include the following standards: the International System of Units, standards relating to materials, procedures, products, and services that may affect human life, standards on the safety and integrity of other live organisms, environmental protection standards, product registration, labeling, manufacturing practices and standards considered by the government to be relevant to the economy or in the public interest.
+NSOs include the following standards: the International System of Units, standards relating to materials, procedures, products, and services that may affect human life, standards on the safety and integrity of other live organisms, environmental protection standards, product registration, labeling, manufacturing practices, and standards considered by the government to be relevant to the economy or in the public interest.
 The NSR process includes national consultation and only needs approval by the OSN Directive Commission.

 These committees adopt international standards; consequently, local standards organizations are more “takers” than “makers.”
-ISO is the first reference used; others, including Pan-American Commission on Technical Standards (COPANT) and CODEX Alimentarius Commission, are also consulted.
-El Salvador has an agreement with the American Standards Testing and Materials (ASTM) and a memorandum of understanding with the National Electrical Manufacturers Association (NEMA) to share information on standards.
+ISO is the primary reference used; others, including the Pan-American Commission on Technical Standards (COPANT) and the CODEX Alimentarius Commission, are also consulted.
+El Salvador has an agreement with the American Society for Testing and Materials (ASTM) and a memorandum of understanding with the National Electrical Manufacturers Association (NEMA) to exchange information on standards.
 Representatives of related organizations in El Salvador have received training from the National Institute of Standards and Technology (NIST).

 Testing, Inspection, and Certification

 The product certification process requires the establishment of a Certification Technical Committee, which includes representatives of the manufacturing sector, government, consumers, and academia.
 Product certification programs comply with international standards/ISO certification process.
-For additional information, please visit the ISO/IEC 65 Guide.
+The ISO/IEC 65 Guide is generally available online.

 Publication of Technical Regulations

 Proposed Central America Technical Regulations (RTCAs) are published in major newspapers.
-The WTO and Central American Secretaries for Economic Integration are notified.
-However, notifications are not submitted promptly.
-Final RTCAs are published in the Official Journal (Diario Oficial).
+The WTO and the Central American Secretary for Economic Integration (SIECA) are notified.
+However, notifications are not submitted in a timely manner.
+Final RTCAs are published in the Official Gazette (Diario Oficial).
 The formation of standards drafting committees is announced in newspapers for interested parties to participate.

-The Law to Improve Regulations (IRL) entered into force in El Salvador in April 2019.
-The law seeks to develop clear rules, procedures, and simplified services; and will require government institutions to submit a regulatory agenda in the first quarter of every year to the Regulatory Improvement Organism (OMR), a regulatory entity within the Office of the President of El Salvador.
-The implementation of the law is gradual; the institutions under the executive branch were responsible for publishing their Regulatory Agendas in 2020.
-As of March 2023, the OMR received 100 regulatory agendas: from the 16 ministries, 11 presented their agendas; from 71 autonomous entities, 46 presented their agendas; from 6 constitutional entities, 3 submitted agendas; and from 262 municipalities, 40 presented their agendas.
+The Law to Improve Regulations (IRL), which entered into force in April 2019, seeks to develop clear rules, procedures, and simplified services; and requires government institutions to submit a regulatory agenda in the first quarter of every year detailing regulations they plan to approve, reform or repeal each year to the Regulatory Improvement Organism (OMR), a regulatory entity within the Office of the President of El Salvador.
+In 2024, 139 regulatory agendas were expected from the Executive Branch, autonomous institutions, constitutional bodies, other branches of government, and municipal governments; however, only 80 regulatory agendas were received, according to OMR, representing a 54% compliance rate.
 Central American Technical Regulations (RTCAs) are excluded from the law as they fall within the exceptions stated in Art.
 7, which includes free trade agreements, international agreements, and international conventions.
 Nevertheless, Salvadoran technical regulations are subject to the new law.

-El Salvador does not have a centralized port for public consultation.
-Many regulations are approved with limited to no public consultation.
+El Salvador does not have a centralized portal for public consultation of technical regulations.
+Many regulations are approved with limited or no public consultation.

 The Legislative Assembly does not publish draft legislation on its website and does not have a standardized means of providing notice and soliciting comments on pending legislation.